Homas/RpiDNS/README.md

 <p align="center"><img src="https://ioc2rpz.net/img/RpiDNS_qlog.png"></p>

 You can switch between raw logs ("Logs" switch) and statistics ("Stats" switch).
-On the statistics table there is no time field and you can check/uncheck fields used for aggeregation.
+On the statistics table there is no time field and you can check/uncheck fields used for aggregation.
 The report has the following fields:
 - Local time - time in your timezone.
-RpiDNS should be condfigured with UTC timezone.
+RpiDNS should be configured with UTC timezone.
 Requests are aggregated by 5 minutes, 1 hour, 1 day;
 - Client - client name or IP if the client was not registered;
 - Server - server IP;
 - Request - requested fqdn;